 'Fafnir guarding the gold hoard' by Arthur Rackham.

 Smirking, Loki turned to the lake.
-He readied his aim, and when the otter rose from the water, he threw the pebble at it.
+He readied his aim, and when the otter jumped from the water, he threw the stone at it.

-It hit the otter’s head and killed it instantly.
+It hit the otter’s head, and it fell limply back into the lake.

 Hearing the splash, Odin and Hoenir turned to the lake.

 ‘What have you done, Loki?’
 Odin asked gravely.
 The corpse floating on the water’s surface was not an otter but a dwarf.

 It was then that Odin saw Hreidmar’s halls on the top of the cliff.
 ‘Perhaps this dwarf is from that household.
 It is a terrible thing you have done, Loki, and if he is of their kin, it is only right that you give them the grim news in person.’

 So, the three gods carried the dwarf up the cliff and knocked on the door to Hreidmar’s halls.